New Zealand Certificate in Study and Employment Pathways

 • Description: This elective provides a bicultural introduction to environmental practices and theories, serving as a pathway into higher-level environmental studies.
 Tauira will explore sustainability through Māori cosmology, local and global issues, and contemporary technologies.
 The course highlights traditional knowledge, cultural narratives, and significant sites, fostering environmental awareness grounded in both Māori values and modern perspectives.

-CEP407 Māori Performing Arts in Aotearoa: An Introductory Exploration of Haka Theatre
+CEP407 Māori Performing Arts in Aotearoa: An Introductory Exploration of Haka Theatre (15 credits)

 Course Type: Elective

 Description: This course introduces tauira to haka theatre as a contemporary form of Māori performance that combines haka, Māori movement, pūrākau, and cultural practice.
-Framed as an evolving space where indigenous knowledge and creative expression intersect, tauira will examine the cultural significance of haka and explore how it informs devised performance, movement, and storytelling.
+Framed as an evolving space where Indigenous knowledge and creative expression intersect, tauira will examine the cultural significance of haka and explore how it informs devised performance, movement, and storytelling.
 Emphasising collaboration, tikanga, and kaupapa Māori values, the course fosters both cultural respect and creative exploration.
 Tauira will gain foundational skills in haka-informed performance and develop the ability to reflect critically on cultural and creative processes within haka theatre.

 Whakapā mai/Contact us